piemmm/torque-theme-plugin/README.md

 This is a simple example plugin that provides two themes to Torque Pro which can be imported into Android Studio

-You will need at least Torque 1.12.32(30-Jan-2022) for these plugins to function, which is the current release on Google Play
+You will need at least Torque 1.12.32(30-Jan-2022) for these plugins to function